Listen to this article:

 Ashtanga is a traditional, disciplined style that involves a set sequence that must be followed in a particular order.
 There are six different Ashtanga series that you learn with a certified yoga instructor.
 You cannot start the next series until you master the current one.

 The lack of freedom in this style makes it very challenging for beginners.
-Even the first series (known as the primary series) features many advanced poses that require a level of flexibility too high, even for the average person.
+Even the first series (known as the primary series) features many advanced poses that require a significant level of flexibility for the average person.
 Therefore, these yoga classes are better suited for experienced yoga practitioners looking to take their practice to the next level.

 Power Yoga